 Justification: High quality network modelling tools are a priority for WPD as it is appreciated how important they are in aiding the understanding of the losses on the WPD network.
 WPD is currently in the process of upgrading the modelling tools on all parts of the network.

 Recommendation 15: There is opportunity for considerable further learning in Europe and also from National Grid.
 It would be beneficial to share experiences of waste heat recovery installations among DNOs.
-Rejected - watching practical solutions which can be tested at more sites.
-The Project could be scoped to also tackle the regulatory and commercial market structural issues which will also need to be overcome to bring heat recovery and use into mainstream application.
+WPD have started a proof of concept project